Bible Study: Understanding God's WordIntroduction

 iii] Finally, think out how the timeless truth applies to you.

-With more difficult passages it is necessary to apply "Biblical Theological Analysis", but this is a very technical method and it would not be possible to handle the subject in these notes.
+With more difficult passages it is necessary to apply "Biblical Theological Analysis", but this is a very technical method used by trained theologians.

 i] Although "all scripture is profitable for teaching", never undervalue the role of your teachers in understanding truth, Eph.4:11-13.

 ii] Interpretation by analogy.
 Don't be tempted to read New Testament truth back into the Old Testament by means of analogy.
-This is sometimes called spiritualizing, eg. Rahab was saved by the red cord of Christ's blood.
+This is sometimes called spiritualizing, eg., In the book of Joshua Rahab is saved by the red cord of Christ's blood.

 iv] With narrative stories in the Bible, remember an "is" is not an "ought" - a description is not a prescription.